Fayette County, Illinois

 - 2000s: Efforts are made to promote tourism and preserve historical sites in Fayette County.

-This timeline provides a condensed summary of the historical journey of Fayette County, Illinois.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Fayette County, Illinois.